On quadratic irrationals with bounded partial quotients: Introduction

 Estimate \eqref{1.12} by $O(\sqrt x)$ and, assuming \be \alpha<\frac {c_1}2 \ee and using the Proposition, also

 This proves the Theorem.

 {\bf Remark 3.} The proof of the Proposition appears in \S2 and depends essentially on he analysis in \cite{B-K} on Zaremba's conjecture.
 Let's point out here that the constant $c_1$ can be made explicit, since it relates to the `minor arcs analysis' in \cite{B-K} and not to the spectral part.
+Note that $|\{t<y; t\not\in Z\}|<y^{1-\delta}$ for some $\delta>0$ (see also \cite{M-O-W}), so that obviously (1.24) holds with $c_1<\frac \delta 2$.
+The number $\delta$ depends however on the spectral theory of the continued fraction semigroup $< ; 1\leq a\leq A>^+$ and is non-explicit.

+As mentioned above, our analysis permits to take $c=\frac 1{200}$ in Theorem 1, but as it stands certainly does not cover the full range $\alpha\in ]0, \frac 12]$ of Hooley's result (1.1).